 My dad was a seasonal park ranger who had me hiking among the Rocky Mountain wildflowers by age three, and whitewater rafting the Salmon River by age eight.

 My mom introduced me to nutrition, holistic health and alternative medicine as I was growing up.
 She raised us on fairly healthy food: green salads every night, lots of fruits and veggies, home-made whole wheat bread, and whole wheat spaghetti (my girlfriends hated slumber-parties because we had “brown” spaghetti!)
-But we also lived in cattle-ranching Wyoming, and ate beef almost every night of the week (at least it was grass-fed).
-We rarely had sugar in our house, and embarrassingly my mom gave out peanuts, raisins, or apples instead of candy at Halloween.
-She was also an early adopter of herbal remedies and owned her own herb store for a while, so I was exposed to herbal remedies long before they became more mainstream.
+But we also lived in cattle-ranching Wyoming, and ate beef almost every night of the week (at least it was grass-fed.)
+We rarely had sugar in our house, and embarrassingly to me at the time, my mom gave out peanuts, raisins, or apples instead of candy at Halloween.
+She was also an early adopter of herbal remedies and owned her own herb store for a while, so I was exposed to herbal remedies long before they became mainstream.

 My diet first took a change for the better on Earth Day during my last year of college, when I walked past a booth on animal welfare.
-They were showing the documentary based on “Diet for a Small Planet”, and I was appalled by what I was seeing on the screen.
+They were showing the documentary based on “Diet for a Small Planet”, and I was appalled at what I saw on the screen.
 I’d always been an animal-lover, and never realized just how our mass-produced meat was being raised.
-From that day on, I decided that an animal didn’t need to die just for me to survive, and I became a vegetarian – but my diet was still loaded with a lot of chips and other vegetarian junk-food.
-A few years after college I met my husband—who was also a vegetarian—however luckily he ate much healthier than I did and encouraged me to cut out the junk food.
+From that day on, I decided that an animal didn’t need to die just for me to survive, and I became a vegetarian – but my diet was still loaded with a lot of chips and other “vegetarian junk-food.”
+A few years after college I met my husband—who was also a vegetarian—however luckily he ate much healthier than I did and encouraged me to cut out the junk food and sugar.

 I always catch the latest cold, and spend all winter feeling sick, what can I do?